Rust Traits: Defining Character

 }

 Then we define our two friends TempSensor01 and TempSensor02.
 Their respective implementation is not yet complete and they use the default implementations of the trait when needed.
-For example here is how it is written for TempSensor01 ;
+For example here is what is written for TempSensor01:

 struct TempSensor01 {